-Prior to joining Coblentz, Scott was a litigation associate at Sullivan & Cromwell LLP and Quinn Emanuel Urquhart & Sullivan LLP in Silicon Valley.
-Scott served as a law clerk to the Honorable William W Schwarzer of the United States District Court for the Northern District of California, sitting by designation on the U.S. Courts of Appeals for the First, Third, Sixth and Ninth Circuits.
+Prior to joining Coblentz, Scott practiced litigation at Sullivan & Cromwell LLP and Quinn Emanuel Urquhart & Sullivan LLP in Silicon Valley.
+He served as a law clerk to the Honorable William W Schwarzer of the United States District Court for the Northern District of California, sitting by designation on the U.S. Courts of Appeals for the First, Third, Sixth and Ninth Circuits.

-Scott is a member of the State Bar of California, the Bar Association of San Francisco and the Santa Clara County Bar Association.
+Scott is a member of the State Bar of California and the Bar Association of San Francisco.
 He is admitted to practice in all federal districts in California, as well as before the Fifth, Ninth and Tenth Circuit Courts of Appeals, and the United States Supreme Court.

-Scott earned his law degree, cum laude, from Harvard Law School in 2004, where he served as an Executive Editor of the Harvard Journal of Law and Public Policy.
-He received his B.A. in Political Science, cum laude, from Brigham Young University in 2000.
+He earned his law degree, cum laude, from Harvard Law School, where he served as an Executive Editor of the Harvard Journal of Law and Public Policy.
+Scott received his B.A. in Political Science, cum laude, from Brigham Young University.

 Advised clients in financial services and other industries regarding data privacy issues and responses to data breach incidents.

 Represented several major music labels in copyright infringement action in federal court against online music service, obtaining favorable settlement for music labels.